 You've never seen fusilli like Setaro’s fusilli lunghi!
 Originally from Campania in the south of Italy, these long, hollow corkscrews were once made by hand by deftly wrapping each strand around a knitting needle or spindle (fusilli comes from the word fuso, or spindle).
 Now, they’re produced on traditional bronze dies in the Setaro family factory in a process that’s a little less painstaking but no less delicious.
 It’s a whimsical shape that’s hard to find in the U.S. and is only made by a few Italian pasta producers.
-This super-sized version measures nearly 2 feet long, and is designed to be broken by hand to your desired length.

 Since 1939, the Setaro family have been making pasta on a winding street in Torre Annunziata in Naples, known as the pasta capital of Italy.
 Their factory is on the same street, in fact, where Giada's grandfather once made his own pasta!
 The semolina flour they use is minimally processed, creating a more flavorful pasta than those found in the U.S. Setaro employs the traditional method of air-drying pasta in the cool, salt-tinged breezes that blow in through wild rosemary bushes from the Tyrrhenian Sea, a practice that makes for a delightfully chewy finished product.